ayushshione/dockerized-test-portal/README.md

-## This repository houses the original and comprehensive implementation of Test Portal.
-As the sole contributor, I have personally developed and maintained all aspects of this project.
-While this work has garnered significant attention and has been replicated across multiple forks and copies, this remains the authoritative source for the project's development and updates.

 TestPortal is a web-based application developed for online assessments and quizzes in a college environment.
 It includes features like user authentication, customizable test creation, test-taking, grading, and analytics.

 Key Technologies used :-